RicoSuter/DNT/README.md

 ### add-target-framework

-Add another target framework to the selectd projects.
+Add another target framework to the selected projects.

 **Command:**